fablabbcn/fablabs.io/README.md

 ## Pull requests

-All PRs are tested on Travis and Github Actions and Github Actions.
-Make sure the tests run fine.
+All PRs are tested on Travis and Github Actions.
+Make sure the tests run.

 ## Languages and translation